CharlieInRain/docs-site/docs/exchange-integration.md

 Please refer to the [CLI Reference](api-reference/cli.md).

 ## SDKs
-There are multiple advanced SDK solutions available for Binance chain.<br/>
+There are multiple advanced SDK solutions available for BNB Beacon Chain.<br/>
 Majority of SDKs provide simplified functions to:

 - Create wallets and manage keys
-- Encode/sign transactions and submit to Binance Chain/DEX, including Transfer, New Order, Cancel Order, etc.
+- Encode/sign transactions and submit to BNB Beacon Chain/DEX, including Transfer, New Order, Cancel Order, etc.
-- Communicate with Binance Chain/DEX via Node RPC calls through public node RPC services or your own private full nodes
+- Communicate with BNB Beacon Chain/DEX via Node RPC calls through public node RPC services or your own private full nodes

 List of currently available SDKs and their respective documentations: